Abidjan: Colonial era

 Abidjan was originally a small Atchan fishing village.
 In 1896, following a series of deadly yellow fever epidemics, French colonists who had initially settled in Grand-Bassam decided to move to a safer place and in 1898 chose the current location of Abidjan.

 In 1903 it officially became a town.
 The settlers were followed by the colonial government, created in 1899.
 But then nearby Bingerville became the capital of the French colony, from 1900 until 1934.

 The future Abidjan, situated on the edge of the lagoon n'doupé ("the lagoon in hot water"), offered more land and greater opportunities for trade expansion.
-The wharf in Petit Bassam (now Port-Bouet) south of town quickly overtook the wharf of Grand-Bassam in importance, and became the main point of economic access to the colony.
-In 1904, the rail terminus was located in the Port-Bouet area of Abidjan.
+The wharf in Petit Bassam (now Port-Bouët) south of town quickly overtook the wharf of Grand-Bassam in importance, and became the main point of economic access to the colony.
+In 1904, the rail terminus was located in the Port-Bouët area of Abidjan.
 Starting in 1904, when Bingerville was not yet complete, Abidjan became the main economic hub of the colony of Ivory Coast and a prime channel for distributing products to the European hinterland, particularly through the Lebanese community, which was increasing in importance.